A Plague Tale: Innocence Accessibility Report

 If you want to play A Plague Tale: Innocence, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-We've documented 2 accessibility features for Difficulty in A Plague Tale: Innocence which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
+We've documented 1 accessibility feature for Difficulty in A Plague Tale: Innocence which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Adjust After Setting